tstatler/doctools/guides/node/releasenotes/README.md

 # Node.ACS Release Notes

+## Node.ACS 1.0.16 -- 13 October 2014

+Node.ACS version 1.1.6 contains the following new features, bug fixes, and  improvements.

+**Bug Fixes and Improvements**

+* Fixed a security issue where a user could use `acs login` to login with another user's name without providing a correct password if the other user had a current session with Appcelerator Dashboard.

+* Improved error handling and output when running `acs` commands against a project with an invalid or improperly formatted package.json file.

 ## Node.ACS CLI 1.0.18 -- 28 September 2014

   * Fixed an issue where CLI commands would cause Studio to hang on Windows systems.